 We developed, over the last years, the first efficient algorithm for computing an exact parameterization of the intersection of two quadric surfaces (ellipsoids, paraboloids, hyperboloids, etc.) in three-dimensional real space given by implicit equations with rational coefficients.
 We also produced a C++ implementation of this algorithm which is the only existing solution for computing exactly a parameterization of the intersection of two quadrics.
-A series of three articles describing the theoretical contributions of this work was accepted for publication in 2007 in the Journal of Symbolic Computation [19], [20], [21].
+A series of three articles describing the theoretical contributions of this work was published this year in the Journal of Symbolic Computation [17], [18], [19].